Edited by: Keri Stooksbury

 You can join Flying Blue by simply creating an account on the Flying Blue website.
 Once created, you can view your mileage balance, manage your profile, and book flights.
 You’ll also be assigned a Flying Blue number that you can use to earn miles on flights operated by Air France, KLM, and their SkyTeam partners.

-On April 1, 2018, Flying Blue switched to revenue-based earning for flights operated by Air France and KLM.
-This means that the number of miles you’ll earn on a paid ticket depends on how much you paid for the ticket, not how long the flight was.
+The number of miles you’ll earn on a paid ticket depends on how much you paid for the ticket, not how long the flight was.

 Currently, you earn miles based on ticket price (excluding taxes) and elite status level.
 Here’s how many miles each status tier earns: